HughP/dnj-corpus/README.md

 U+0039      | 9

 ###### Based on the corpus
-As evidenced in the corpus, when writing Eastern Dan with the Latin script the following numbers are used.
+As evidenced in the corpus, as it was originally delivered, when writing Eastern Dan with the Latin script the following numbers are used.

 Codepoint   | Grapheme
 -------------|-----